My Journey Into Climate Skepticism

 When someone made a LinkedIn post about the climate crisis, a skeptic would respond in the comments, usually with a personal insult and a ‘new discovery’ that seemed to disprove human-caused climate change.

-Here are a few examples of posts and comments:
+Here are a few examples of posts and comments from climate change skeptics:

 Step 2: I shared an evidence-based counterargument.

-I replied to the skeptical comment, sharing evidence from recent articles in peer-reviewed journals, like Science and Nature.
+I replied to the skeptical comment, sharing evidence of climate change from recent articles in peer-reviewed journals, like Science and Nature.
 I included information on the research methods and a link to the article, for additional transparency.

 Step 3: More skeptics joined, and the exchange continued.

-As more skeptics joined the conversation, they provided alternative explanations for research findings (often accompanied by an insult or a laugh emoji on my comments).
+As more climate change skeptics joined the conversation, they provided alternative explanations for research findings (often accompanied by an insult or a laugh emoji on my comments).

 Each time I heard a new opinion, I reviewed academic research to explore its validity and shared my findings – which usually triggered a new skeptical argument.
 The cycle continued, often until we had covered the causes, consequences, and potential solutions of climate change.